danomatic/react-pdf-html/README.md

-# react-pdf-html
+# react-pdf Html Component

-Render HTML in react-pdf.
+Render HTML in [react-pdf](https://github.com/diegomura/react-pdf/).
 It's never going to do everything a browser does, but it's inteded to be extensible.

-Hopefully the author of `react-pdf` will simply incorpoerate it so that the community can continue to extend it.
+Hopefully the author of `react-pdf` will simply integrate it so that the community can continue to extend it.

 ## How it Works